 Basic facts about AIDS

-- AIDS is also referred to as advanced HIV infection or late-stage HIV.
+- AIDS stands for acquired immune deficiency syndrome; it’s also called advanced HIV infection or late-stage HIV.

-Photo credit: ©iStock.com/delihayat
+Photo credit: ©iStock.com/Vaniatos